CodeGlassDotIO/Docs/_docs/Roadmap/AdvancedRenderingFilters.md

 Currently you only see a [textual call stack](../views/ApplicationInstanceDockWindow/ThreadDetailsView.md) of a specific thread, we want to add rendering to this like the [other renderers](../features/RealtimeRendering.md), which also shows you the history of the thread.

-### Thread seperated rendering
+### Thread separated rendering
-We want to make another [render type](../features/RealtimeRendering.md#render-types), one that is like [Call tree rendering](../features/RealtimeRendering.md#realtime-call-tree-rendering) but fully seperated by thread, so even when it is called from the same root it will still be seperated.
+We want to make another [render type](../features/RealtimeRendering.md#render-types), one that is like [call tree rendering](../features/RealtimeRendering.md#realtime-call-tree-rendering) but fully separated by thread, so even when it is called from the same root it will still be separated.

 # See Also:
 - [View - Thread Details](../views/ApplicationInstanceDockWindow/ThreadDetailsView.md)